MisterHW/BSICS-SVR/doc/readme_keepalive.md

 	/* USER CODE END 0 */

-They need to be placed in lwipopts.h, because default values given in tcp\_priv.h are overwritten when the project is regenerated and not managed in STM32CubeMX:
+The fall-back default values given in tcp\_priv.h are overwritten when the project is regenerated and not managed in STM32CubeMX:

 	/* Keepalive values, compliant with RFC 1122.
 Don't change this unless you know what you're doing */
 	#ifndef  TCP_KEEPIDLE_DEFAULT